igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ## Delay Bit {#delaybit}

-The delay bit has been designed to overcome the performance limitations experienced by the spin bit under difficult network
+The delay bit, different from a two-bit VEC, has been designed to overcome accuracy limitations experienced by the spin bit under difficult network
 conditions:

-*  packet reordering leads to the generation of spurious edges which causes wrong estimation of delay;
+* packet reordering leads to generation of spurious edges and errors in delay estimation;

-*  loss of edges causes wrong estimation of spin periods width and therefore wrong RTT measurements;
+* loss of edges causes wrong estimation of spin periods and therefore wrong RTT measurements;

-*  application-limited senders cause the spin bit to measure no longer the delay of the network but the period of the application if the latter is larger than the former.
+* application-limited senders cause the spin bit to measure the application delays instead of network delays.

-If enabled, it has to be used in addition to the spin bit.
-Unlike the spin bit, which is actually set in every packet transmitted on the network, the delay bit is set only once per round trip.
+If enabled, delay bit has to be used in addition to the spin bit.
+Unlike the spin bit, which is set in every packet transmitted on the network, the delay bit is set only once per round trip.

-The main idea is to have a single packet, with a second marked bit (the delay bit), that bounces between client and server during the entire connection life.
-This single packet is called Delay Sample.
+When the delay bit is used, a single packet with a second marked bit (the delay bit) bounces between a client and a server during the entire connection lifetime.
+This single packet is called "delay sample".

-A simple observer placed in an intermediate point, tracking the delay sample and the relative timestamp in every spin bit period, can measure the round trip delay of the connection.
-In the same way as seen with the spin bit, it is possible to carry out other types of measurements using this additional bit.
-The next paragraphs give an overview of the observer capabilities.
+An observer placed at an intermediate point, tracking the delay sample and the relative timestamp in every spin period, can measure the round trip delay of the connection.

-In order to describe the delay sample working mechanism in detail, we have to distinguish two different phases which take part in the delay bit lifetime: initialization and reflection.
+The delay bit lifetime is comprised of two phases: initialization and reflection.
 The initialization is the generation of the delay sample, while the reflection realizes the bounce behavior of this single packet between the two endpoints.

 The next figure describes the Delay bit mechanism: the first bit is the spin bit and the second one is the delay bit.